 In the second chapter of The Measure of a Man, Gene Getz looks at what it takes to build a good reputation.
 This is rather a tricky area because some folks may enjoy a good reputation superficially because they’re able to reasonably fake it before people they don’t know well and with whom they associate only on an occasional basis.
-But living a life that builds a good reputation is hard to fake on a regular basis with those who know you best… such as the members of your family who know you most intimately.
+But living a life that builds a good reputation is hard to fake on a regular basis with those who know you best… such as the members of your family.

-Let me hasten to add that the expectation here is not that you’re expected to walk on water.
+Let me hasten to add that the expectation here is not perfection.
 As one person I recently read put it, the idea here is direction, not perfection.
-The question is: Are you moving in a godly, Christlike direction in your life?
+The question is: Are you moving in a Christlike direction in your life?
+Is that your intention?

-In the Scripture at the top of this devotion, Paul tells Timothy the kind of person he should be looking for to exercise leadership in the church needs to have a good reputation.
+In our Scripture, Paul recommends to Timothy that the kind of person he should be looking for to exercise leadership in the church ought to have a good reputation.
 Christians are charged with hypocrisy enough as it is.
 And even if the charge isn’t always accurate, the mere perception can derail a life or a ministry.
 Worse still, we don’t want to misrepresent our Lord before a watching world.